idaholab/virtual_test_bed/doc/content/msr/lotus/lotus_multiphysics_model.md

 !listing msr/lotus/steady_state/run_neutronics_9_group.i block=Transfers

-Here the `power_density`, and `fission_source`is transferred to the Navier-Stokes input file which operate as sources in the energy conservation and DNP advection equations respetively.
+Here the `power_density`, and `fission_source`is transferred to the Navier-Stokes input file which operate as sources in the energy conservation and DNP advection equations respectively.
 Lastly, the DNP distributions for groups `c1` - `c6` and the temperature of the fuel `T` and the reflector `T_ref` are passed back to the neutronics solutution for multiphysics convergence.